-What sets Maitland apart is the number of members we can offer, as well as the multi-disciplinary skills they possess, covering further expertise in related areas such as company and insolvency (including CVAs), partnership/LLP, trusts, joint ventures and financial services law.
+What sets Maitland apart is the number of barristers we can offer, as well as the multi-disciplinary skills they possess, covering further expertise in related areas such as company and insolvency (including CVAs), partnership/LLP, trusts, joint ventures and financial services law.

-Members of Chambers often appear in the Court of Appeal and High Court for major institutional lenders, investors and developers (including national housebuilders and supermarket chains), as well as high net worth investors, businesses and individuals.
+Our barristers often appear in the Court of Appeal and High Court for major institutional lenders, investors and developers (including national housebuilders and supermarket chains), as well as high net worth investors, businesses and individuals.

 We advise on real estate issues arising out of disputes in overseas jurisdictions and act as advocates in real estate disputes in courts outside the UK and in domestic and international arbitration.